 A delivery exception that puts the arrival of a package up in the air is never ideal.
 This is especially crucial at a time when fast shipping times are key to customer satisfaction.
 It’s no secret that next-day/same-day delivery is becoming increasingly accepted as the gold standard for shipping, thanks in part to major retailers such as Apple and Amazon that have popularized it.
-Even if your ecommerce business does not offer next day/same-day delivery, shortened delivery times as fast as 2-3 days have become an expectation from most online shoppers.
+Even if your brand doesn’t offer next day/same-day delivery, shortened delivery times as fast as 2-3 days have become an expectation from most online shoppers.

 In this guide to delivery exceptions, we’ll cover: